eddybpro/calculator-with-theme-switch/README.md

-# A simple Calculator for general purposes.
+# A simple Calculator for general purposes with a theme switcher.

 ## Why use it?
 It's useful for simple calculations.